How It Works

 The Process

-2. We quote a guaranteed minimum resale price and a premium.
+- We structure a solution and share a guaranteed minimum resale price and total cost.

-4. When you decide to sell, at any point during the policy term, you sell on the open market during a 90-day sale window.
-The guaranteed floor for that policy year applies.
+- When you decide to sell, at any point during the term, you sell on the open market during a 90-day sale window.
+The guaranteed floor for that year applies.

-5. If the sale price falls below the guaranteed minimum for that year, we pay the difference.
-If it clears above, you keep the upside.
+- If the sale price falls below the guaranteed minimum for that year, the policy pays the difference.
+If it clears above, the upside is yours.

 What You Need to Know

-Coverage is underwritten by top-rated reinsurers.
+- Coverage is supported by established reinsurance markets.
 This is the same structure used for aircraft, vehicles, and heavy equipment.

-We do not take possession.
+- American Compute does not take possession.
 You trigger disposal at any point during the policy, then sell during a 90-day window.
 Only good-faith attempts to sell are honored for payout.
-We can introduce resellers.
+American Compute can introduce resellers.

-Equipment must carry OEM or manufacturer warranty that aligns with the policy term.
-We do not cover out-of-warranty hardware.
+- Equipment must carry OEM or manufacturer warranty that aligns with the policy term.
+Policies do not cover out-of-warranty hardware.

-NVIDIA datacenter GPUs: B300, B200, H200, H100.
-Our sweet spot is a 3-year term with a target resale value around 20%-30$ of list price.
-Premium is approximately 1% of list price, paid upfront.
-Please reach out for a detailed quote.
+- NVIDIA datacenter GPUs: B300, B200, H200, H100.
+The sweet spot is a 3-year term with a target resale value around 20%-30% of equipment price.
+Total cost in typical situations is 2-3% of equipment price, paid upfront.
+Reach out for details.

 What to Expect After You Reach Out

-2. We respond within 1 business day with follow-up questions or a preliminary quote.
-The quote includes a guaranteed floor for each year of the policy and the premium.
+- Response within 1 business day with follow-up questions or preliminary pricing.
+The pricing includes a guaranteed floor for each year of the policy and total cost.

-3. We verify the equipment carries OEM or manufacturer warranty that aligns with the policy term.
+- The equipment must carry OEM or manufacturer warranty that aligns with the policy term.

-4. Once terms are agreed, you pay the premium upfront.
-Coverage begins immediately.
+- Once terms are agreed, you pay upfront.
+Coverage takes effect immediately.
 If a lender needs to be named as loss payee or additional insured, that is handled during binding.

 Disposal Is on Your Schedule